 PSA Tests and More

 Mostly my visits required getting a PSA blood test every 6 months and having a chat in his office soon after.
 However when the waterworks became too slow he decided it was time I had an operation to fix the “partial blockage”.
 He had suggested this operation on a few occasions before, but I had talked him out of it.
 The statistics show many man are treated unnecessarily so it was easy to suggest it wasn’t bad enough.
-But last year, he sent me for a CT scan to see how much fluid was retained after emptying my bladder.
+But then, he sent me for a CT scan to see how much fluid was retained after emptying my bladder.
 That was a difficult test because I had to drink about a litre of water before I went for the test.
-Of course, that wasn’t too bad but the radiologist that day was a bit slow in starting the test so I was busting by the time the test got underway.
+Of course, the radiologist that day was a bit slow in starting the test so I was busting by the time the test got underway.
 A few days later, the urologist looked at the results and again suggested the operation.
 Then he pointed out that one day soon, I would most likely get to the point whereI was blocked up and I could look forward to rushing to the hospital in severe pain looking for someone (anyone) with a catheter to help.
 I have a friend who went down that track and he’d described his experience and it wasn’t good.
 So I said “yes” this time.

 The operation went well and he removed the blockage and the urgency.
 So within a few weeks almost everything is restored to the way it should be.
 These days I spend half the time in the toilet!

 However I’m still visiting the same doctor.
 On a couple of occasions he decided to do the simple test in his surgery so he could feel my prostate and see if there were any lumpy bits.
 These tests are all over in 5 minutes and don’t cause me any issues.
 Whilst my PSA is stable, he seems happy enough, but on a couple of occasions it has been higher than the previous time.
 When that becomes a trend he sends me for various other tests as well.